 Zagreb is an active and vibrant city — a hub of government and politics mixed with high fashion, art and shopping.
 It’s a must-visit on any trip to Croatia, even if you don’t usually visit big cities.
 It will give you a much more well-rounded view of Croatia than just visiting the beaches.

-When spending time in the city, you’ll find a lot of great activities from just walking around the city center to visiting museums and taking in the architecture that dates back to the 18th century.
+You’ll find there are a lot of great activities in Zagreb from just walking around the city center to visiting museums and taking in the architecture that dates back to the 18th century.

 Zagreb also has a very distinct cafe culture, and you’ll find dozens of cafes along the pedestrian walking streets at which locals and visitors sit for hours sipping on coffee and talking with friends.